Compliance will vary widely depending on:

 The resulting policies need to be interpreted and implemented by each department.
 Some of these can be supported by, or entirely implemented by, technology.
 Compliant Kubernetes includes software to do just that, and thus, Compliant Kubernetes addresses the needs of the infrastructure team.

 In essence, Compliant Kubernetes are carefully configured Kubernetes clusters together with other open-source components.
-It reduces compliance burden by allowing an organization to focus on making their processes and application compliant, knowing that the underlying platform is compliant.
+They reduce compliance burden by allowing an organization to focus on making their processes and application compliant, knowing that the underlying platform is compliant.

 As far as getting certification, a key aspect is the ability to point to documentation that clearly states that your tech stack fulfils all stipulated requirements.
 By relying on Compliant Kubernetes, the majority of this work is already done for you.